Tyson3101/.env-Tutorial/ReadMe.md

   const client = new Discord.Client() // Creates a new Client instance

-  require('dotenv') // Requires the Dotenv module for reading .env files
+  require('dotenv').config() // Requires the Dotenv module and calls the config method for reading .env files

   const youtubeAPI = process.env.YOUTUBEAPIKEY // Defines youtubeAPI with the value of YOUTUBEAPIKEY from the .env file